mcfnord/rml/src/dishonest.md

 # Scary police reports

-It takes some work to translate a Facebook post into an arrest warrant.
+It takes work to translate a Facebook post into an arrest warrant.
 Three people who said they were my victims worked hard to get to that point.
 Two were dishonest, and one was just in way over her head.